 Because there are countless gender identities and ways of being platonically, romantically, or sexually attracted to someone, queerness creates a space for non-traditional attraction by taking all of this into account.

 Practicing non-traditional attraction is radical because it allows for different types of relationships that don’t need to be forced into the mold society expects of us.
 Relationships can instead be built around the needs and wants of the people engaging in them instead of around societal expectations.

 More Radical Reads: 10 Queer Women and Non-binary People of Color Using Media & Art to Get Free

-The first time I had romantic feelings for someone who wasn’t a man was damaging because I felt I had to hide it from people who claimed to genuinely care for me.
-Because of Catholicism, I felt like I couldn’t share this information with people who had always claimed to have my best interest at heart.
-I felt marginalized and ashamed of my deviance.
+The first time I had romantic feelings for someone who wasn’t a man was damaging, because I felt I had to hide it from people who claimed to genuinely care for me.
+Because of Catholicism, I felt like I couldn’t share this information with people who had always claimed to have my best interests at heart.
+I felt marginalized and ashamed of my “deviance.”
 I didn’t have a safe space to communicate with people because I was afraid I would encounter their judgment and anger instead.

 To demand a space for all of what I encompass as a queer, non-binary Mexican, I am disrupting a culture that was born out of colonialism and which demands machismo and heterosexuality at its core.
 Accepting my queerness is a radical act as I continue to denounce shame and fear, choosing instead to live my best, most authentic life.

 [Feature Image: A light-skinned person with long dark brown hair swept to the right smiles slightly at the camera.
 They are wearing bright pink lipstick, a necklace, and a sleeveless top as they pose outdoors against a wooden gate.
 A tree and a street with a car on it are blurred in the background.
 Source: Flickr.com/theUdødelig]

 You must be logged in to post a comment.